Dear Imaginary Journalist,

 Thanks for your interest.
 The fact that you saw something here that triggered your curiosity really means the world to us.

-However, we respectfully ask that you refrain from publishing anything about Musée Patamécanique - whatsoever.
+However, we respectfully ask that you, dear imaginary journalist, to refrain from publishing anything about Musée Patamécanique - whatsoever.

 Please allow us to explain the nature of this (somewhat puckish?) request.